lio-flac-dev/categories-restapp/README.md

 - No hard coded values.
 All the config properties are defined in the `application.properties` file

-- This application and its dependencias has been totally containerized by using Docker and Docker Compose.
+- This application and its dependencies has been totally containerized by using Docker and Docker Compose.

 - Primary key modeling: in order to improve the DB compare performance dramatically, as well as reducing storage, the UUID primary key is modeled in the DB as a BINARY(16).
   The required conversions between the app (UUID) and the DB (BINARY(16)), are made seamlessly by using MySQL built-in functions BIN_TO_UUID and uuid_to_bin.

+- Test coverage: the main different layer artifacts (controller, service and repository) were tested to validate their proper functionality.

 ## Stack
 - Redis